MOA vs MRAD Rifle Scopes

 Again, 1 MOA means that your rifle and scope will place the shots within your group roughly in one inch from center to center.
 At further distances you can keep this same formula, meaning that 2 inches at 200 yards is still 1 MOA, as is 3 inches at 300, 4 inches at 400, and so on.
 Bringing the target closer, to say 50 yards, you have a 1 MOA when your group is roughly half an inch from center to center.

-The “milliradian” comes from the International Standard of Measurement, which is the metric system common to the rest of the world.
-Which, again, is why MOA is much more popular in the States.
-Just like MOA, milliradian, or MRAD, is an angular measurement.
 The major difference is that while there are 21,600 minutes in a circle as with MOA, milliradians divide the circumference of a circle into 6.28 equal sections that measure 57.3 degrees each; this gives us a circle that has a circumference of 6.28 radians long.
 If each radian has 1,000 milliradians, then we know that there are 6,280 milliradians in a circle.

 The MRAD rifle scope is typically offered in the traditional mildot or a Christmas Tree style reticle.
 They are designed to provide precision and speed with hold points along both the horizontal and vertical crosshair to aid in measurement of targets or holdover compensation.

 The thing to keep in mind is that each click with an MRAD scope is equal 1/10 of a milliradian.
 This is equal to approximately .36 inches at 100 yards, meaning the MRAD adjustment ultimately has a larger value per click than MOA (remember, MOA equals approximately one inch at 100 yards).
-The benefit of MRAD adjustments, especially when shooting long range, is that you won’t have to dial the turret up as much, making long range adjustments faster with less rotation of the turret.
-This is, in large part, why MRAD rifle scopes are the preferred choice of military and police snipers.

 Turrets on MOA vs MRAD Rifle Scopes

 We know that one click of the turret on an MOA rifle scope is equal to roughly .25 inches at 100 yards.
 4 clicks equal 1 MOA or approximately 1 inch at 100 yards.
 If you’re zeroed at 100 yards and dial up from zero to one, you’re going to shoot one inch high at 100 yards.
 To make MRAD just a bit easier to understand, one milliradian is equal to 3.6 inches at 100 yards.
-Most MRAD scope adjustments are .10 MRAD per click at 100 yards.
-This is equal to approximately .36 inches per click at 100 yards.
-Dialing up one mil, if you’re zeroed at 100 yards, means you’re going to shoot 3.6 inches high at 100 yards.

 So, in most MOA scopes each click is approximately .25 inches at 100 yards.
 MRAD is approximately .36 inches at 100 yards.
 The MOA adjustment is finer, the MRAD more coarse.

 We use both MOA and MRAD to measure for our elevation holds on a downrange target.
 To help dial your scope to the cartridge, caliber, and bullet you’re shooting, we created the Impact Ballistics program.
-Simply select your scope, caliber, and actual round of ammunition (or select your bullet and enter your muzzle velocity if you are a handloader) and the program calculates the distances related to the dots or hash marks in your scopes reticle.
+Simply select your scope, caliber, and actual round of ammunition (or select your bullet and enter your muzzle velocity if you are a handloader) and the program calculates the distances related to the dots or hash marks in your scopes reticle

 We know that one minute of angle is approximately one inch at 100 yards.
 So each time you dial up your turret will raise the bullet’s impact by one inch at 100 yards.
 Yet with a milliradian scope, each time you dial up 1 MRAD it will bring the bullet’s impact up 3.6 inches at 100 yards.
-Whereas you think in inches as you dial up to 200, 300, 400 yards, and beyond on an MOA rifle scope, each click of the turret on an MRAD scope is equal to .36 inches at 100 yards.

 When comparing the two, there are about 3.44 minutes of angle in each milliradian.
 You’ll find MOA rifle scopes a popular choice because most of us don’t shoot extreme long range.
 Minutes of angle provide shooters with a finer degree of measurement at closer ranges (300 yards or less).
 On the other hand, if you are interested in shooting longer ranges, MRAD is preferred.
 That’s because you’re able to make larger adjustments much more quickly, hence the 3.6 inches MRAD value versus the 1 inch per MOA value.